eSolia/eSolia_2018/content/post/why-did-esolia-choose-hugo.en.md

 ## Ask eSolia

-If you're considering Hugo as a solution for re-doing your own website, please feel free to [contact eSolia](/info-request) for professional help.
+If you're considering Hugo as a solution for re-doing your own website, read about our [web design](/website-design) services, and please feel free to [contact eSolia](/info-request) for professional help.